 This is the personalization that internet marketing enabled us: displaying the right message (creating an ad), to the right people (targeting) at the right time (you choose when the ads are running) and in the right place (you choose locations, but also the devices where the ads are displayed).

 Personalization is the key to success in tourism, and especially in digital travel marketing.

-Instagram Stories are nothing new but it is the final time for you to jump into that train if you haven’t so far!
+Instagram Reels are nothing new but it is the final time for you to jump into that train if you haven’t so far!

-And you need to be serious with this placement – create a strategy, take a look at what others are doing, think about how you can take advantage of your own travel resources to create fab stories.
+And you need to be serious with this placement – create a strategy, take a look at what others are doing, and think about how you can take advantage of your own travel resources to create fab reels.
 And be there every day if possible!

-Users like Stories because they consider them more authentic, immediate, and more natural than planned content that is set in the form of a post.
+Users prefer reels over regular posts because they consider them more authentic, immediate, and more natural than planned professionally made video and photo content published through regular posts.

 Use them to record any moment – morning coffee at the hotel, preparing a meal, sunset, moments from some event, horseback riding experience, paraglide flying, and everything else you can catch at the moment, which can be interesting to your followers.

-Use Instagram Story to tell the story of preparing some food directly from the kitchen; or to show how a maid makes a bed at the hotel; or to tell an interesting story by a local guide.
+Use Instagram reels to tell the story of preparing some food directly from the kitchen; show how a maid makes a bed at the hotel; or tell an interesting story by a local guide.

 Possibilities are endless, and you need only imagination, little creativity, and goodwill.